cnayan/q-Server/README.md

-# QL Server
+# Query Server
 Gives API for back-end server connectivity; MS SQL Server connectivity provided in this sample.

 # What is it?
-QL Server is a backend server which supports queries, like [GraphQL](http://graphql.org), but much simpler to understand, as the queries are JSON objects  with a specific syntax, which is documented below.
+Query Server is a backend server which supports queries, like [GraphQL](http://graphql.org), but much simpler to understand, as the queries are JSON objects  with a specific syntax, which is documented below.

 ![More Data Power to the Client](images/ql1.png)